-Further change came to the Edgware Adath, not because it now had the semblance of a proper synagogue building, but due to changes in the religious life of the community in Edgware and because of the influence of some key personalities during this decade.
+Further change came to the Edgware Adath, not because it now had the semblance of a proper synagogue building, but due to changes in the religious life of the community in Edgware and because of the influence of some key personalities during decade.

 In the first few years of the 60s, membership had slowly increased - a total of 98 members were recorded in 1963.
-Many members were still not particularly shomer shabbat, as had been the case in the previous decade: they were attracted to the shull because the fees were low, they had access to the Cheder for their children and they liked Rabbi Heshel.
+Many members were still not particularly shomer shabbat, as had been the case in the previous decade: they were attracted to the shull because the fees were low, they had access to Cheder for their children and they liked Rabbi Heshel.
 On a Shabbat morning there might only be 20 men davening, but on Yamim Noraim the shul would be full.
 The morning minyan was supported, even if it sometimes required knocking on doors in the local vicinity, but the convening of an evening minyan was more problematic.
 The minutes of an AGM in 1963 record that one of the members suggested putting up a sign "not to carry on Shabbos", however the suggestion was rejected.

-Michael Steel remembers The Shabbat of the 1966 World Cup semi-final, England was playing.
+Michael Steel remembers

+The Shabbat of the 1966 World Cup semi-final, England was playing.
 They just about got a minyan when suddenly, at the end, everybody ran out of the shul.
 Rabbi Heshel, asking in Yiddish, wanted to know where they were going..
 The reply was -'100,000 people are off to Wembley!'

-The arrival in Edgware of RabbiGetzelEllinson, who served as Rav at the Yeshurun from 1958 until 1964, had a dramatic effect not only on his own kehilla, but more especially on youngsters in the district, with far- enough, looking were for a shul to daven in where they would feel comfortable, and the Adath their became shul of choice.
-Some were the children of Adath but members came others from the other Orthodox two shuls.
-Not only was it felt that the other shuls were too formal and not welcoming but reaching consequences for the also the Adath was centrally Edgware Adath.
-Originally from located which made it a convenient location for most. a major influence on young It was, in any case, a familiar people in Golders Green, as location because Chevron Youth Rabbi at 'Munk's'.
-Within meetings had often been held abundance, and he put a stop These young people were to the annual dinner dance at made very welcome at the shul the Yeshurun.
+The arrival in Edgware of Rabbi Getzel Ellinson, who served as Rav at the Yeshurun from 1958 until 1964, had a dramatic effect not only on his own kehilla, but more especially on youngsters in the district, with farenough,

+Edgware Adath.
+Originally from located which made it a Gateshead, he had already had a major influence on young It was, in any case, a familiar people in Golders Green, as location because Chevron Youth Rabbi at 'Munk's'.
+Within meetings had often been held a few years of his arrival, succahs in the Adath over the years. were being built, lulavim were in abundance, and he put a stop These young people were to the annual dinner dance at made very welcome at the shul the Yeshurun.
 He was a very by the Gabbayim, in particular controversial person but with by Mr Moshe Bornstein, who extraordinary charisma and had moved to Edgware from he attracted young people Letchworth and had joined around him to become more the shul around 1959.
 Within a observant.
-The youth group year he had become a Gabbai 'Chevron' had just started in and Trustee (replacing Luser Edgware at the time of his arrival Raiher who died in 1960), and for and he had a great influence on it the next 20 years or so he was and its young members, many of the effective lay leader of the whom came from less observant kehilla, though he never took on the office of Chairman.
+The youth group year he had become a Gabbai 'Chevron' had just started in and Trustee (replacing Luser Edgware at the time of his arrival Raiher who died in 1960), and for and he had a great influence on it the next 20 years or so he was and its young members, many of the effective lay leader of the whom came from less observant kehilla, though he never took on families.